 Secret #3: At this stage, boomers have more to lose (and therefore, more to be cautious about)

 Of the three levels that most relationships cycle through — lust, romance, and attachment — attachment is the hardest one for boomers.
 In many ways, meeting a boomer man is the easy part.
 The hard part is what happens next, and here’s why: When you’re younger and neither of you has acquired as much in terms of life baggage — friends, family, financial assets — it’s easier, in some ways, to merge your lives together.
 Nowadays, though, your midlife date might be afraid of getting involved with someone new, merging two households and their finances, and managing the needs of any attached children.

-“Your vital life structure is in play and you have something to defend and protect,” says relationship expert Dr. Philip Belove of datingatmidlife.com.
+“Your vital life structure is in play and you have something to defend and protect,” says psychologist and relationship expert Dr. Philip Belove, author of Rabbis in Love.
 “Home, life savings, and established social networks can all be obstacles to [forming] an attachment.”
 Don’t let those common issues be the elephant in the room; address them instead.
 Get comfortable with discussing the very real and normal midlife entrenchments that naturally factor into building any new romantic relationship with another person.

 Secret #4: Boomer men might be less resilient than you think